 Experience is the father of wisdom and memory the mother.

-I am 25 something years old male inhabitant of this little blue planet called Earth.
+I am 26 something years old male inhabitant of this little blue planet called Earth.
 Next to my daily job I enjoy reading, occasionally watching anime and playing a game or two, whenever life allows me to.
 My most cherished writers are H.P.
 Lovecraft and Andrzej Sapkowski.
+I'm a also a member of the Glorius PC Gaming Master Race.

 My taste in anime is very diverse.
 Being a jack-of-all-anime-tastes means that I do no necceserily like, say, anime #1 while I may be completely in love with anime #2 of the same genre.
 That said, I do enjoy to watch plotty series and love to analyze and speculate about the story, settings and character development.